r0cky-g/AbsoluteCinema/README.md

 MAIL_PASSWORD=your_gmail_app_password
 ```

 > **Note**: Both MONGO_DB_PASSWORD and DB_PASSWORD can be any password, it's up to you.
-In the docker compose, the database user is set up to have admin privileges.
+In the docker compose, the database user for both Postgres and Mongo is set up to have admin privileges.

 > **Important:**
 > `MAIL_USERNAME` and `MAIL_PASSWORD` are required for email verification to work.
 Use a Gmail address and a [Gmail App Password](https://myaccount.google.com/apppasswords) (not your regular Gmail password).
 Each developer needs to set these to their own values locally.